<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 2. What is SaaS subscription management?

-SaaS businesses are software providers that allow people to use their product for a fixed period.
+SaaS businesses are software providers that allow people to use their products for a fixed period.

 3. What is a subscription and how does it work?